 Warm Arctic Outdoor Gear and Clothing

-Our warmest clothes were suited for backpacking in the California Sierra Nevada but not enough for the potential -30 degrees Fahrenheit.
+Our warmest clothes were suited for backpacking in the California Sierra Nevada but not enough for the potential -30 degrees Fahrenheit we were going to face during our Arctic winter adventures.
 Judi had warm Arctic clothing ready for us.
 The pack included a thick insulated snow pant, made-to-order unique fur-lined hood Skookum anoraks, light and warm traditional moose hide-covered Steger Mukluks, and completed with beaver mittens.

 Plan for additional 10-15 minutes to suit up as you don’t want to perspire while still in the house.
 Just add your own ski goggles, turtleneck, and balaclava, and you are ready for your Arctic adventures.

 Our first day started with a training on dog mushing.
 Anna-Sofia Johansson, the Arctic Chalet resident’s musher chief, instructed the training and safety details.
 She introduced us to the basic of the sled and how to manage the dogs.
 The sleds have a light frame usually composed of wood, lines to tie and guide the dogs, a footpad to slow down and a break bar made of 2 metal spikes, and last but not least an anchor.

 Anna taught us the three most important words when talking to the dogs: Chi (turn right), Cha (turn left) and No (as in No, stop playing.
 No, stop now).

 On my team was Jasper as a leader, followed by Pippa and Jeroon as Swings, Ungava, and Umiak as Wheels.
 Bruno’s team included power girls Jazmin and Snowshoes as leaders, with Kamik as Swing, Mukluk, and Ulu as Wheels.